 Newark Metro Area, NJ

-A Bachelor s degree in the Life Sciences with at least 6+ years of research experience or 3+ years of research experience and a Master s degree.
-No PhD candidates.
+A Bachelor s degree in the Life Sciences with 6+ years of hands-on research experience or Master s degree with 3+ years experience in a research environment

 Experience with PowerPoint, FlowJo and GraphPad Prism software